oci-landing-zones/oci-cis-landingzone-quickstart/README.md

+### This repository is deprecated in favor of the current release available from the OCI Landing Zones GitHub Organization.
+Please use [OCI Core Landing Zone](https://github.com/oci-landing-zones/terraform-oci-core-landingzone).

 [![Deploy_To_OCI](images/DeployToOCI.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart/archive/refs/heads/main.zip)<br>
 *If you are logged into your OCI tenancy in the Commercial Realm (OC1), the button will take you directly to OCI Resource Manager where you can proceed to deploy.
 If you are not logged, the button takes you to Oracle Cloud initial page where you must enter your tenancy name and login to OCI.*
 <br>